siscia/easy-hire/_draft/pyspider.md

 The function `all()` decide if run subprocess or thread and then invoke all the necessary function inside a different thread/subprocess.

-At this point the required number of thread are spawed for any of the logical piece of the crawler, including the webui.
+At this point the required number of thread are spawned for any of the logical piece of the crawler, including the webui.

 When we finish and close the webui we will closing each thread in a nice and clean way.